miketromba/highest-paying-software-companies/README.md

 - Something something take it with a grain of salt.

 The data is simply based on median software engineer total comp as it appears on levels.fyi as of 12/1/23.
-See the little gray text?
+See the small gray text?
 That's where it comes from.

 ![image](https://github.com/miketromba/highest-paying-software-companies/assets/25141252/89073627-0974-4f70-a96f-15b55af0f431)